808 S. Eldorado Rd. Suite 102

 In her professional practice, Dr. Brown believes that developing a solid foundation of trust, empathy, and understanding is the primary catalyst for beginning the process of change.
 Together, you will examine your history, thought patterns, and ways of relating to others.
 Through a balance of humor and solemnity, validation and challenge, those small changes will build larger, more lasting changes.

 Sarah Cain is a Licensed Clinical Social Worker with a Master’s degree from the University of Illinois at Urbana-Champaign.
-She has 8 years of experience providing mental health services, primarily with youth and families throughout central Illinois.
+She has several years of experience providing mental health services, primarily with youth and families throughout central Illinois.

 Sarah has had experience working at a residential treatment center for youth, as well as experience with a non-profit agency specializing in counseling for children and families impacted by sexual abuse.
 In her time with the non-profit agency, Sarah served as a clinical supervisor for other clinical staff and also as the therapist and director for a program which provided intensive outpatient counseling to at-risk youth on probation, and their families.

 Sarah has provided comprehensive assessment and counseling with children and youth aged 3 to 18 who have been impacted by trauma.
 She has experience providing individual, group, and family counseling to diverse populations.
 In addition to her experience working with youth impacted by trauma, abuse, behavior problems, and those at-risk, Sarah can provide therapeutic services to individuals of all ages impacted by anxiety, depression, grief, and a number of other concerns.
-She often pulls from the therapeutic models of Cognitive Behavioral Therapy and Dialectical Behavioral Therapy, but overall takes an eclectic approach to therapy.
+She often pulls from the therapeutic models of EMDR, Cognitive Behavioral Therapy, and Dialectical Behavioral Therapy, but overall takes an eclectic approach to therapy.
 Sarah strongly values confidentiality and the client’s right to self-determination.

 Dr. Cheryl Carter is a Licensed Clinical Psychologist with a specialization in neuropsychology, providing assessment services for children, adolescents, and adults.
 She received both her Master's and Doctoral Degrees from Adler University (formerly, The Adler School of Professional Psychology) in Chicago, Illinois.
 She completed her pre-doctoral APA-accredited internship and post-doctoral fellowship at the Colorado Mental Health Institute at Fort Logan in Denver, Colorado.